amzn/smoke-aws-generate/README.md

 # Generate the SmokeAWS library

-The `SwiftAWSGenerate` executable is a code generator for the [SmokeAWS](https://github.com/amzn/smoke-aws) library.
+The `SmokeAWSGenerate` executable is a code generator for the [SmokeAWS](https://github.com/amzn/smoke-aws) library.

 ## Step 1: Check out the SmokeAWS repository